Samrat Prithviraj: Critical response

 Rachana Dubey of The Times of India rated the film 3.5 out of 5 stars and wrote "Samrat Prithviraj is a well-performed and well-directed family drama.
 It doesn't have the opulence that we have seen in other historical dramas".
 Devesh Sharma of Filmfare rated the film 3.5 out of 5 stars and wrote "It's fondly trying to recreate a time when everything was just and honourable, while also showing that it"s our own disunity which allowed the invaders to step in".
 A critic for Bollywood Hungama rated the film 3.5 out of 5 stars and wrote "The Akshay Kumar film Samrat Prithviraj is an inspiring and entertaining saga of one of the greatest kings of Indian history".
 Bohni Bandyopadhyay of News 18 rated the film 3 out of 5 stars and wrote "Akshay Kumar and Manushi Chhillar starrer evokes sentiments of patriotism and Rajput valour, trying to recreate the dramatic love story of Samrat Prithviraj and princess Sanyogita".
 Deepa Gahlot of Rediff rated the film 3 out of 5 stars and wrote "Akshay Kumar plays the part with enthusiasm, like he was just waiting to get into the costume of a historical hero".
 Geeta Pandey of BBC News wrote that the film is riddled with historical inaccuracies.
 Some criticised the movie being made under the BJP government to paint India's Muslim minorities as outsiders and cruel invaders.

-Soundtrack
+Music

-The film's soundtrack consists of five songs, four of which are composed by Shankar–Ehsaan–Loy and 1 song "Aigiri Nandini" is composed by Alap Desai, while the film score was composed by Sanchit Balhara and Ankit Balhara.
+The film's soundtrack consists of five songs, four of which are composed by Shankar–Ehsaan–Loy and 1 song "Aigiri Nandini" composed by Alap Desai, while the film score was composed by Sanchit Balhara and Ankit Balhara.